 - Autonomic Neuropathic Pain Or Autonomic Neuropathy: The autonomic nervous system controls the involuntary actions of the human body, such as breathing and digestion.
 And when you are suffering from autonomic neuropathy, you can have various health issues, including heart problems, blood pressure, and digestive system issues.

 - Focal Neuropathic Pain Or Focal Neuropathy: Focal neuropathic pain is a rare condition such as autonomic or peripheral neuropathy.
-It usually affects a single nerve within, head, hand, torso, and leg.
+It usually affects a single nerve within, the head, hand, torso, and leg.

 - Proximal Neuropathic Pain Or Proximal Neuropathy: Proximal neuropathy is nerve damage that usually affects only one side of the body.
 It can be hip, buttock, or thigh.
-Proximal neuropathic pain can cause severe discomforts, movement issues, as well as weight and muscle loss.
+Proximal neuropathic pain can cause severe discomfort, movement issues, as well as weight and muscle loss.